-One of the top names in the industry, Scotty rod holders provide a lot of value.
+One of the top names in the industry, Scotty rod holders, provides a lot of value.
 This rod holder is adjustable up and down by turning the knob on the side of the unit.
 There are many rod angles to fit your needs.

 The rod holder does not come with a mount, but you can purchase a mount separately that works best for your kayak.
 If you need a clamp mount or deck mount, you have options to fit your setup.

-Overall, this is a sturdy, functional rod holder that won’t break the bank.
+Overall, this sturdy, functional rod holder won’t break the bank.

 Adjustable up and down

 Does not come with a mount